top of page

 Charging the EB55

 It was clear from day one how important solar power would be for life in a van when parked in one spot for a few days.
 Furthermore, solar energy is far more environmentally friendly and cost-effective than connecting to the mains.
-However, in Scotland, I was travelling from one place to another with at least 2 hours of travel time, so I was being able to charge from the van battery.
+However, in Scotland, I was travelling from one place to another with at least 2 hours of travel time, so I was able to charge from the van battery.
 This was ideal, and I always had the power station at least 80% charged.
-To fully charge the unit from the mains takes around 4-5 hours.
+Fully charging the unit from the mains takes around 4-5 hours.

 Bluetti EB55 in the mountains